nagarjunayadavk/dx-product/README.md

 # DxProduct

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0.

 ## Development server

+Currently for production using heroku. because of that in package.json "start" command replaing with "ng serve" to "node server.js"

+if you are running in developmet please replace start command "ng serve"

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.